Seniors - Neglected, Used (Abused?) by Family

 A Story Deserving to Be Told to Many

-That woman has from ever been, and forever will be a cherished example of a gigantic will to live - which prevented me to ever complain about life.
+That woman has from ever been, and forever will be a cherished example of a gigantic will to live---which prevented me to ever complain about life.
 My aunt loved me a lot, and I know she said many nice things about me; so here is my chance to let the legacy of that brave woman go around the world to anybody with enough of a heart to share my deep respect for old folks with a spirit.

 No Seasonal Hugs